locnnil/workshop/docs/explanation/index.rst

 Explanation
 ===========

-These in-depth articles explain various |ws_markup| concepts and how they fit together.
+These explanatory articles cover the main building blocks of |ws_markup|.
+To start using |ws_markup|,
+it is important to understand how these concepts fit together.

 Workshops and projects
 ----------------------

-The core set of |ws_markup|-related concepts such as projects and workshops:
+A *workshop* is a container that enables consistent environment builds.
+It is tied to a definition that lists SDKs and is stored as a `.yaml` file under a project directory.
+A *project* is the working directory for tasks like coding, running models, and managing repositories.

 .. toctree::
    :maxdepth: 2